CreVolve-Dev/EarthMC-Nation-Tracker/README.md

 For smaller things such as bug fixes or tweaks:
 - Fork the Repo
 - Apply your changes
-- Test your changes thurougly
+- Test your changes thoroughly
 - Send a pull request

 PLEASE: Test your changes before sending in pull requests.
 I don't want to spend hours debugging your code...
 ## Roadmap

 - Add a feature to verifications to automatically check the API to see whether a user is actually a member of a nation
 - Add a way to set a "default nation" for a server so when you don't specify a target it is automatically assumed
 - Allow multiple OnlineEmbeds as well as letting you choose which channel and whether they are enabled/disabled
 ## Authors

 - [@CreVolve](https://github.com/CreVolve-Dev) - Lead Developer